linas/atomspace-ipfs/README.md

 ### Known Bugs
 There are several bugs that are known, but are problematic to fix:
- * Excess debug printfs still in the code. (convert to logger().debug())
  * Centralized directory, as noted above.
  * Race conditions if multiple users update the same AtomSpace at the same time.
 These race conditions will result in lost data (lost Atom inserts, deletes, or lost changes of TruthValues or other Values.)
- * Unsafe access to _atomspace_cid from multiple threads.
- * Potential crashes if user manipulates non-existent Atoms.(?)
- * Atom removal is a particularly heavy-weight operation, due to heavy interaction with incoming sets.
+ * Atom removal is a heavy-weight operation, due to heavy interaction with incoming sets.

 ### Architecture:
-This implementation provides the a standard `BackingStore` API as defined by the Atomspace.
+This implementation provides a full, complete implementation of the standard `BackingStore` API from the Atomspace.
+Its a backend driver.

-The git repo layout is the same as that of the atomspace.
+The git repo layout is the same as that of the AtomSpace repo.
 Build and install mechanisms are the same.

 ### Design requirements:
 * To get any hope of uniqueness and non-collision of Atoms, this will